omer1C/Root-segmentation-/README.md

 pip install -r requirements.txt
 ```
 ## Run The Code
-In order to run the Bell Pepper algorithm please run:
+In order to run the Bell Pepper algorithm please add the path to the project and run:
 ```
 python3 main.py --plant_type Bell_Pepper --path YOUR_PATH_TO_THE_PROJECT
 ```

-In order to run the Arbidiopsis algorithm please run:
+In order to run the Arbidiopsis algorithm please add the path to the project and run:
 ```
 python3 main.py --plant_type Arbidiopsis --path YOUR_PATH_TO_THE_PROJECT
 ```